brentshields/Ableton-Dev-Salon-4.17.2014/slides.md

 # ClojureScript Toolchain

-- cljs cannot compile itself, the Clojure compiler consumes cljs and emits JavaScript.
+- cljs cannot compile itself
+- Clojure compiler consumes cljs and emits js
 - Leiningen is your friend.
 Use the lein-cljsbuild plugin.
 - The emitted js is either used directly or fed to Closure, Google's optimizing js compiler, depending on the optimization settings.
 - Closure's advanced optimization mode can yield dramatic improvements.